mariodavid/sneferu/README.md

 Testing of a CUBA application on the web layer previously consists of two extremes:

-1. write unit test for the business logic in the screen controllers
+1. write a unit test for the business logic in the screen controllers
 2. write a functional UI test that executes the application through the browser

 Both of those extremes have their downsides.

 The first one requires to mock out every programmatic interaction with the CUBA UI interfaces.
-Also unit test do not cover any of the screen layout definitions or the data binding of a Screen.
+Also, unit tests do not cover any of the screen layout definitions or the data binding of a Screen.

-Selenium based UI testing on the other hand is much more black-box, slower, more brittle and overall harder to maintain.
-It can achieve a higher degree of confidence of correctness, as it exercises the application almost like the user does.
-But this trade off is a very expensive one.
+Selenium-based UI testing, on the other hand, is much more black-box, slower, more brittle and overall harder to maintain.
+It can achieve a higher degree of confidence that the application behaves as it is supposed to be, as it exercises the application almost as the user does.
+But this trade-off is a very expensive one.

 To mitigate that problem CUBA 7.1 introduced web integration testing.